-- Combine 1 tablespoon ground flax with 3 tablespoons water to make your flax egg.
+- Combine 1 tablespoon ground flax with 3 tablespoons water to make a flax egg.
 Let rest for 5 minutes before using.

-- In a medium mixing bowl stir together the dry ingredients: all-purpose flour, whole wheat flour, sugar, baking powder, ground cinnamon, and salt.
+- In a medium mixing bowl stir together the dry ingredients: all-purpose flour, the remaining ⅔ cup sugar, baking powder, ground cinnamon, baking soda, salt, and lemon zest.

-- Stir in the flax egg, almond milk, olive oil, lemon juice and vanilla extract.
-Mix until combined; a few lumps are okay.
+- Make a well in the center of the dry ingredients.
+Stir in the flax egg, non-dairy milk, olive oil, remaining 1 tablespoon lemon juice, vanilla extract, and optional lemon extract.
+Mix until just combined.
+A few lumps are okay.

-- For medium muffins, divide the batter into the 12 greased or paper lined muffin tins.
-For slightly larger muffins, divide the batter into 8 tins.
+- For smaller muffins, divide the batter into 12 greased or paper-lined muffin tins.
+For slightly larger muffins, divide the batter into 9 tins.

-- Bake at 350 F for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
-Let rest in the muffin tins for a minute before turning them out onto a wire rack to cool.
+- Bake at 350 F for 20-23 minutes, or until a toothpick inserted in the center comes out clean.
+Let rest in the muffin tins for 5 minutes before turning them out onto a wire rack to cool.
 Enjoy!

 - Strawberries: Three-quarters of a 16-ounce strawberry container (about 12 ounces) will yield 1 and ½ cups diced strawberries.
 An equal amount of frozen strawberries can be used.

 - Flour: Use the spoon and level method to measure flour.
 Take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
 Do not pack flour into the cup.